-The Volkswagen Passat is a mid-size sedan in the Volkswagen lineup that trends toward the larger side of its segment.
+The Volkswagen Passat is a mid-size sedan in the Volkswagen lineup that trends toward the larger side of its class.
 The current generation is only available as a four-door sedan, despite other body styles being available in the past.
 A number of drivetrain choices are available, including a gas V-6, inline 5-cylinder, and an inline-four turbo diesel.
 The Passat is manufactured at the Volkswagen plant in Chattanooga, Tennessee, and it competes with best sellers like the Nissan Altima, Honda Accord, and the Toyota Camry.

 See our 2014 VW Passat review for pricing with options, specifications, and fuel economy ratings

 In the U.S., the Passat's lineage goes all the way back to the Dasher sedans and hatchbacks of the 1970s and the Quantum models of the 1980s—the latter which were, notably, offered with so-called Syncro all-wheel drive.

 While Passat had been a model name used elsewhere, the Passat finally began to pick up pace in the U.S. with the launch of the third-generation (or first-gen for Americans) Passat, which had the same name here.
 The lack of a normal grille in front was a unique design point, while otherwise these models had a pretty low hood and large greenhouse, making them very space-efficient for their size; ride quality was good, too, though their interiors didn't feel any plusher than those of the cheaper Jetta.
 Most of this generation had barely adequate 2.0-liter four-cylinder engines, though diesels and VW's narrow-angle VR6 engine were offered.